• Skip to primary navigation

 • Optional Topping Ideas: You can leave your bagels plain or spruce them up with fun toppings such as everything bagel seasoning, poppy seeds, sesame seeds, dried onion flakes, or flaky salt.

-How to make Homemade Vegan Bagels
+How to make the best Vegan Bagels

 four process photos showing how to activate the yeast then combine the wet ingredients into the dry forming a dough.